nochet/early_experience/ProjectNotes.md

 # Summary from these simple models
 1. LOOKS LIKE SEX HAS A MAJOR IMPACT - CONSIDER SEXES SEPARATELY
 2. DEAL WITH NON-PH COVARIATES
+3. cageID HAS EFFECT, SO SHOULD BE CONTROLLED FOR AS RANDOM EFFECT

 ### 2020-08-28 (EN)
 Suggestions from DataPhiles: